-The student council (SC) is anchored by the SächsHSFG.
-Student councils are subdivisions of the student body, thus all students of the TU Dresden who are determined by the student council according to certain criteria.
-The Biology section consists of all students who study one of the following programs: Bachelor or Master Biology, Bachelor Molecular Biotechnology, Master Molecular Bioengineering or doctoral studies with initial care from biology.
+The Fachschaft (FS) is anchored in the SächsHSFG.
+Student councils are subdivisions of the student body, i.e. all students at TU Dresden, which are determined by the student council according to certain criteria.
+All students studying one of the following degree programmes belong to the Biology student council: Bachelor or Master Biology, Bachelor Molecular Biotechnology, Bachelor Molecular Biology and Biotechnology, Master Biology in Society, Master Molecular Biosciences and Productive Biosystems, Master Molecular Bioengineering or all that have started a doctoral programme with first supervision from Biology.

-Composition: Rector and 3 Vice Rectors, Deans of the 14 faculties, 7 staff-members (scientific or artistic staff of the university), 7 students, 3 other employees
+Composition: Rector and 3 vice-rectors, deans of the 14 faculties, 4 representatives of the mid-level faculty (scientific or artistic staff of the university), 4 students, 3 other employees

 Composition: 35 students of the TUD, seconded by the student councils